 Action in light of control lapses

-Whenever control weaknesses are found to exist, they must be documented and be the subject of appropriate and prompt corrective action.
-Corrective strategies need to be developed and timelines to address the risk where the level of risk is not acceptable need to be set.
+Document control weaknesses that exist and take appropriate and prompt corrective action.
+Corrective strategies need to be developed and timelines to address the risk where the level of risk is not acceptable needs to be set.
 The risk owner has responsibility for the action plans developed.
-Sufficient testing or other procedures must be performed to provide reasonable assurance that controls adequately address risks and are functioning as intended.
+Sufficient testing or other procedures must be performed to provide reasonable assurance that controls adequately address risks and is functioning as intended.
 The important components of the corrective action plan must include:

 - Name of the business line.